 Proper movement of goods and people are essential to the country’s development.
 For a developing country, the need for high quality transport and infrastructure facilities is vital to cater for both urban and rural development.
 The right policy and workable planning and engineering inputs are therefore very pertinent to the developing countries.
-To enhance professional under-standing of the link between transport services, land use and economic development, this MSc course in Transport Planning is tailored to the needs of developing nations.
+To enhance professional understanding of the link between transport services, land use and economic development, the Department of Urban and Regional Planning is offering a M.Sc. course in Transport Planning tailored to the needs of developing nations.
 The course is recognised by The Chartered Institute of Logistics and Transportation (CILT) and The Chartered Institute of Transport (United Kingdom).

 Programme Educational Objectives

 PEO1 To provide understanding of the complex theories and principles of transportation planning as well as the scope and role of transportation planning in the management of growth and change PEO2 To apply a range of analytical skills and techniques to address a range of complex transportation problems PEO3 To apply the knowledge, skills and understanding to the achievement of feasible solutions to transportation planning problems PEO4 Work in multi-discipline team and contribute to the society PEO5 To comply with ethics, professional and community standards, and involve in life-long learning

 Programme Learning Outcomes